Simulation Study of the Space Charge Limit in Heavy-ion Synchrotrons: Resonances from Space Charge

 \subsection{Montague Difference Resonance}

-Transversely Gaussian distributed beams are subject to the well studied Montague fourth-order difference resonance mechanism \cite{montague1968fourth,PhysRevSTAB.9.054202}: the skew octupole component in the space charge potential drives an apparent transverse emittance exchange around the coupling line according to the resonance condition
+Transversely Gaussian distributed beams are subject to the well studied Montague fourth-order difference resonance mechanism \cite{montague1968fourth,PhysRevSTAB.9.054202}: the skew octupole component in the space charge potential drives a transverse emittance exchange around the coupling line according to the resonance condition

 The SIS100 beams feature a transverse emittance ratio of more than two.
 Therefore, choosing a working point within the Montague stop-band leads to an effective action transfer from the horizontal to the vertical plane.
 The vertical emittance grows and particles gaining a large amplitude can get lost in the smaller SIS100 machine aperture in the vertical plane.